Near Grand Detour in Lee County, Illinois — The American Midwest (Great Lakes)

 — Submitted March 22, 2019.

 Credits.
 This page was last revised on April 10, 2019.
-This page originally submitted on March 22, 2019.
-This page has been viewed 112 times since then.
+It was originally submitted on March 22, 2019.
+This page has been viewed 254 times since then and 41 times this year.
 Last updated on April 8, 2019.
 Photos: 1, 2. submitted on March 22, 2019. • Andrew Ruppenstein was the editor who published this page.